damnhandy/cdk-vpc-endpoint-issue/README.md

 ## Impact

 The impact of this issue is observed when a user updates and existing deployment when either moving from a versions of CDK prior to [CDK 1.120.0](https://github.com/aws/aws-cdk/releases/tag/v1.120.0), or a subsequent deployment of a version greater than `v1.119.0`.
-Starting with version `1.120.0`, every `cdk synth` execution will generate a different resource ID for VPC endpoints.
+Starting with version `1.120.0`, every `cdk synth` execution will generate a different logical ID for VPC endpoints.
 Every `cdk diff` will identify this change and plan to delete the existing resources and replace them.
 Finally, a `cdk deploy` will ultimately fail as CloudFormation will attempt to create the new VPC Endpoint before destroying the old one.
 Because an endpoint with the same domain name already exists, the deployment will roll back.

 ## Test Cases to Replicate the Issue

-This repo contains 3 CDK projects that all attempt to do the same thing: create a VPC and a VPC Endpoint for Cloudwatch logs and a test case that looks at the expected resource ID of the VPC endpoint.
+This repo contains 3 CDK projects that all attempt to do the same thing: create a VPC and a VPC Endpoint for Cloudwatch logs and a test case that looks at the expected logical ID of the VPC endpoint.
 The difference between each project is the version of CDK, and some minor changes to adapt to the version of CDK (i.e. imports for CDK2, etc.).
 Below is the inventory of projects:

   - [vpc-endpoints-initial](./vpc-endpoints-initial/README.md): Uses CDK 1.119.0 and expresses the expected state of the resource names.
 The test case will pass in this project.
   - [vpc-endpoints-latest-cdk1](./vpc-endpoints-latest-cdk1/README.md): The same code as `vpc-endpoints-initial`, but uses the latest version of the CDK 1.x series.
 At the time of this writing it `1.142.0`.
 The test case will fail in this project.